asderferjerkel/VenusOS-TemperatureService/README.md

 ## Venus OS Temperature Service
+### Fork from Rikkert-RS VenusOS-TemperatureService

+Fixes a crash if a 1-Wire temperature sensor returns a blank value.

 ### Fork from LHardwick Victron-Service

 This is a service to publish temperature type data onto the DBus of VenusOs running on a Victron GX device.